francescomascellino/laravel-migration-seeder/README.md

 ```

-IS IT IS NEEDED  TO UPDATE THE TABLE:
+## IF IT IS NEEDED TO UPDATE THE TABLE:

 ```